symbiotejs/symbiote.js/README.md

 # Symbi<span style="color:#f0f">ఠ</span>te.js

-Ultralight and ultrapowerful library to create widgets, organize micro-frontends, build reusable embeddable components and libraries.
+Simple, light and very powerful library to create embedded components and data channels between them.

-Everything you need for your modern web application!
+Best for:
+* Widgets
+* Micro-frontends
+* Reusable component libraries
+* Fast and reliable web applications
+* Framework agnostic solutions

-Symbiote.js is designed to give the level of freedom, as you got with Vanilla JS and to give the convenience level, as you got from modern frameworks at the same time.
+> Symbiote.js is designed to give the level of freedom, as you got with Vanilla JS and to give the convenience level, as you got from the modern frameworks at the same time.

 ## 🔥 Core benefits
 * Minimalistic but reach.
 * No additional dependencies.
-* Ultralight (~3kb br/gzip for the all BaseComponent features, including data flow).
+* Ultralight (~3kb br/gzip for the all BaseComponent features, including data management).
 * Blazing fast.
-* Memory friendly (no any redux-like immutables).
+* Memory friendly (no immutables).
 * CSP friendly - good for enterprise usage.
 * Highly extensible - you can add new custom features with ease.
 * Easy to learn - nothing completely new for experienced developers, nothing complicated for newbies.